Search waiting | Matsusada Precision

 • Can be operated for extended periods of time.

-Especially in deep space exploration, spacecraft travel through space for several years.
+This longevity is particularly vital for deep space exploration missions, which often involve spacecraft journeying for multiple years.
 Therefore, the operating time of the spacecraft's engines can reach 10,000 hours.
 In other words, it is necessary to obtain propulsive power for a long time with less fuel.

-A chemical propulsion rocket, like the ones we often see in satellite launches, is not suitable for deep space exploration when the majority of its weight is accounted for by fuel.
+Conventional chemical rockets, commonly used for satellite launches, are less suitable for extended deep space missions because a large fraction of their launch mass must be dedicated to propellant.
 This requires engines like ion engines that have high specific impulse and can run for long periods of time on little fuel.

-In addition, although ion engines have lower thrust, when operated for extended periods of time, their final arrival speed in space is also higher than that of chemical propulsion rockets.
+In addition, although ion engines have lower thrust, when operated for extended periods, their final velocity in space can exceed that of chemical propulsion rockets.

-On the other hand, ion engines can only operate in a vacuum, so they cannot be used for launches from Earth.
-It is mainly used in space.
+On the other hand, ion engines can only operate in a vacuum and thus cannot be used for launches from Earth.
+They are used primarily in space.

 Ion engine applications